Is 100W Enough? Choosing the Right Solar Panel Size for Digital Nomads

 Instead of trying to calculate every minute, use this rule of thumb:

-If your laptop, fridge, and router use 1000Wh per day, a single 100W panel will only replace 30% of what you used.
+If your laptop, fridge, and router use 1000Wh per day, a single 100W panel will only replace 30% of what you used, leaving you with a 600Wh to 700Wh daily deficit.
 You'd be bankrupting your battery every day.

 Your peak panel size is a lie because these factors reduce the output of even the best systems:

-• Weather and Season: Clouds are obvious killers, but even haze reduces output.
+- Weather and Season: Clouds are obvious killers, but even haze reduces output.
 In winter, when the sun is low, production can drop by 50% or more compared to summer.
+If you're van-lifing year-round, size your array for winter production and enjoy the battery surplus in summer.

 4. Sizing by Nomad Tier